leopoldodonnell/node-mongo-express/Readme.md

 TODO: Add more discussion

 If you haven't installed `Node` on your development machine, you can still develop using `Docker`.
-In this example you'll create a network for your containers to connect no, then run `Mongo` using a docker daemon and an interactive `Node` shell container on your current directory to do your development.
+In this example you'll create a network for your containers to connect to, then run `Mongo` using a docker daemon and an interactive `node` shell container on your current directory to do your development.

 1. Create a docker network for node to talk to mongo